Understanding Rotoscoping - The Process Every VFX Artist Should Know

-In its more traditional use, rotoscoping meant tracing over live action footage frame by frame for use in animated films.
+Rotoscoping is one of the oldest animation techniques still in use.
+In the early days of cinema, rotoscoping meant tracing over live action footage frame by frame for use in animated films.
 That way the animator could get very realistic movements by tracing over the actor in the scene.
-You can kind of think of it as today's motion capture.
+Think of it as the motion capture we use today.

-There are many different compositing applications that have the tools needed to begin rotoscoping.
-Rotoscoping is an art form in itself so mastering it will not be something done overnight, but the following tutorials will give you a strong foundation in creating good rotoscoping data: Your First Day of Rotoscoping in NUKE, Introduction to Rotoscoping in After Effects, and Introduction to Rotoscoping in Fusion.
+There are many different compositing applications with the tools needed for rotoscoping, aided at times by motion-tracking and onion-skinning software.
+Rotoscoping is an art form in itself, so mastering it will not be something done overnight.
+The following tutorials will give you a strong foundation in creating good rotoscoping data:

-When you're first beginning to learn rotoscoping, your first instinct might be to create as many points as possible in order to properly outline the element within the footage.
+When you begin to learn rotoscoping, your first instinct might be to create as many points as possible in order to properly outline the element within the footage.
 However, it is better to use a minimal amount of points and only what is needed to trace the subject.
-If a matte's outline changes over several frames, it can give it a jittery look when played back, and it's much harder to keep track of all the points.
+If a matte's outline changes over several frames, it can have a jittery look when played back, and it's much harder to keep track of too many points.

 A good technique is to find the most complex shape that the subject is in, and outline that first so you know the most points you'll ever need for that rotoscope.
-The rotoscoping tools in your compositing software have very powerful curve manipulation abilities that are able to create complex curved lines with a minimal amount of points.
+The rotoscoping tools in your compositing software have very powerful curve manipulation abilities that can create complex curved lines with a minimal amount of points.